Gizmondo: United States

-Smart Adds
+Smart Adds version

 The "Smart Adds" system was intended as a way for advertisers to subsidize part of the cost of the unit.
-The apparent misspelling of the name was intentional and a trademark and company name were registered in the UK as "Smart Adds", though even Tiger Telematics occasionally slipped up and referred to it as Smart Ads in their publicity material.
-A "Smart Adds"-enabled Gizmondo cost less (£129/$229), but would display advertisements on the Gizmondo's screen at random intervals when the user entered the home screen.
+The apparent misspelling of the name was intentional and a trademark and company name were registered in the UK as "Smart Adds", though even Tiger Telematics occasionally referred to it as "Smart Ads" in their publicity material.
+A "Smart Adds"-enabled Gizmondo was cheaper (£129/$229), but would display fullscreen advertisements at random intervals when the user entered the home screen.
 These advertisements would be downloaded via the device's GPRS data connection, and would be targeted based on data inputted to the device.
 A maximum of three ads would be shown per day.
 Some ads would include special offers in the form of vouchers or barcodes, and some would utilize the device's GPS system to direct users to the nearest store carrying the advertised product.

-However, the "Smart Adds" service was never activated, and users who paid the reduced price for a "Smart Adds"-enabled device did not receive any advertisements through their device.
+Game library

+In addition to 14 games, a further 30 titles were known to have been in development for the system but all were canceled before their release due to Gizmondo Europe's bankruptcy.
+Also all games released in North America were effectively launch titles.
+There was also one non-game software, Gizmondo Navigator CoPilot 2006, a satellite navigation software using the device's GPS.

+Certain games were claimed to be capable of using "augmented reality", most notably the unreleased game Colors.
+It was intended to be the first GPS video game, with the ability to track a user's real world movements in real time.
+Additionally several games including Gizmondo Motocross 2005, Hockey Rage 2005, and Sticky Balls had Bluetooth multiplayer features.